Registered charity number: 1154842

-The Charis Primary Programme is situated in a modern purpose-built residential unit for men between 21 and 65 on benefits who suffer from alcoholism and / or drug addiction and who are aware of, and want to do something about, underlying emotional problems including childhood issues.
+The Charis Primary Programme is situated in a modern purpose-built residential unit for men on benefits who suffer from alcoholism and / or drug addiction and who are aware of, and want to do something about, underlying emotional problems including childhood issues.
+The age range is usually between 21 and 65 but exceptions may be made with the agreement of the Director.
 It is regulated by the Care Quality Commission.
 There are up to a maximum of 7 regulated places.
 Charis aims to provide the programme for men who cannot obtain funding and who are eligible for housing benefit here.
 The group work programme is provided free of charge and on a voluntary basis.

 This website will give you the information you need to see if Charis is the right place for you.
 Charis is not for everyone.
 It is one of a great variety of treatment and rehabilitation units.
 Different places suit different people and it is important to try and get the right one for you at the right time.

 Charis is designed to help you stop your addiction, break from your old negative lifestyle and enable a good and purposeful quality of life.
 It does this with a programme which is based on abstinence, the Twelve Steps, group work and individual keyworking and counselling.
 The Primary Programme is 26 weeks long.